 The organization must coordinate its education and enrollment efforts with the appropriate State Medicaid Agency and local SHIP offices so that these entities are aware of the organization's efforts.

-Medicare contracting organizations MAY provide assistance to the member in completing applications for financial assistance including submitting the paperwork to the appropriate State office.
+MAOs may provide assistance to the enrollee in completing applications for financial assistance including submitting the paperwork to the appropriate State office.

 210.7 - CMS Oversight